elcodi/docs/quick-start.md

 Also, don't forget to install the php extension for redis.

 ### Imagick
-The images are a really important part of an store.
-Bamboo uses Imagick to resize and optimize all the product images
+Images are a really important part of an store.
+Bamboo uses Imagick to resize and optimize all product images

 For more info just visit their
 [installation page](http://php.net/manual/en/imagick.setup.php)